stewseo/brein-api-library-java-examples/README.md

-## Testing a response from the TemporalData API to search for popular Yelp restaurants in SF
+## Using the TemporalData client to search for the most popular Yelp restaurants in SF

 ```